lahiruz/lahiruz/README.md

 - 📫 How to reach me: **lsampath999@gmail.com**

-- ⚡ Fun fact: I love to play Carrom, Badminton, Checkers and Travelling
+- ⚡ Fun fact: I love sports and I like to play Cricket, Carrom, Badminton, Checkers and do Travelling

 ### Connect with me:
 <p>